microsoft/perfview/README.md

   * [Internal Docs](https://devdiv.visualstudio.com/DevDiv/_git/perfview?_a=preview&path=%2Fdocumentation%2Finternal%2FinternalDocs.md&version=GBmain) This is documentation that is only useful for internal Microsoft users.
 By design the link will not work for most people.

+Creating a PR for validation, do not merge!